omikadze/salesforce-basics/README.md

 * Rank—Which promotions take precedence (with 10 = highest and 100 = lowest).
 * Discount Type and Value—Discounts in order (for example, Fixed Price, Total Fixed Price, and Free).
 * Maximum Application—Limits the times a discount can apply in an order.
 (Only certain discounts have this capability.)

+## B2C Commerce Campaigns and Promotions (Plan and configure campaigns and promotions for your B2C Commerce storefront)

+### Explore Campaigns and Experience Types